 ABOUT LOS CARDONES:

 This project is inspired by the vision of Los Cardones, an eco-surf community and resort located off the Pacific side of Nicaragua.
 I stumbled upon this gem in 2009, referred by a fellow teacher and dear friend of mine Kristin Campbell who had been running retreats there.
 In 2010 I held my first training and retreat at Los Cardones and haven’t looked back since.
 Izic and Laure define surf-family radness and responsible tourism.
-I admire what they have managed to uphold: sustainable practices, off-the grid/no-electricity, solar power, simplicity versus frivolity – despite the pressures of conforming to the classic resort model.
+I admire what they have managed to uphold: sustainable practices, solar power, simplicity versus frivolity – despite the pressures of conforming to the classic resort model.

 As a result, Los Cardones draws in adventurers, surf lovers and nature lovers who love quiet time, reading copious amounts in hammocks, night time rum-drinking, surf and in bed by 9pm.
 It is a piece of paradise.
 Gorgeous bungalow huts, hammocks at every corner, the quietest of beaches, surf breaks and community.